microsoft/FluidFramework/experimental/dds/tree/README.md

 and in the rare cases where this can not be done, they will conflict instead of being applied in a non-intention preserving way:
 SharedTree generally follows this policy that it is better to fail to apply a change than to apply it in a way that violates user expectation or intention.

 When a change fails to apply, or a constraint indicates that it applied, but may not have been ideal, it is called conflicted.
 Currently, if a change fails to apply due to a conflict, it is dropped.
-Improving this policy is in our [future plans](./docs/Future.md).

 ### Constraints

+> Constraints are mostly unsupported at this time.
+They will be supported in the upcoming SharedTree v2 implementation.

 A `Constraint` can be added to an Edit's list of changes which can be used to detect cases where an Edit could still apply (not-conflict) but may lose its original semantics due to reordering.